Unexploded ordnance: Kuwait

 The government of Kuwait has launched the Kuwait Environmental Remediation Program, a set of deals of the scale of US$3 billion to promote, among other initiatives, the clearance of unexploded ordnance remaining from the First Gulf War.

 Kuwait has the largest amount of landmines per square mile in the world.
 Following the start of UXO removal, an estimated 1,486 casualties have occurred.

 There are numerous mines, bombs and other explosives left from the Persian Gulf war, which makes a simple U-turn on a dirt road a life-threatening maneuver, unless performed entirely in an area covered by fresh tire tracks.
 Risking walking or driving in unknown areas puts oneself in danger of detonating those forgotten explosives.

-In Kuwait City, there are some signs that warn people to keep distance from the broad and gleaming beaches, for example.
-Although, even the experts still have trouble.
+In Kuwait City, signage exists warning people to stay away from the beaches.
+Even experts have trouble identifying and clearing mines.
 According to a New York Times article: Several Saudi soldiers involved in mine clearing have been killed or wounded.
 Two were hurt while demonstrating mine clearing for reporters.

-Weeks right after the Gulf, hospitals in Kuwait reported that mines did not appear to be a major cause of injury.
+Weeks right after the Gulf War, hospitals in Kuwait reported that mines did not appear to be a major cause of injury.
 Six weeks after the Iraqi retreat, at Ahmadi Hospital, in an area thick with cluster bombs and Iraqi mines, the only injury was a hospital employee who had picked up an anti-personnel bomb as a souvenir.